tsurumeso/waifu2x-chainer/README.md

 # waifu2x-chainer

 Chainer implementation of waifu2x [[1]](https://github.com/nagadomi/waifu2x) and its model trainer.
-Note that the training procedure of waifu2x-chainer can be slightly different from original waifu2x.
+Note that the training procedure of waifu2x-chainer may be slightly different from original waifu2x.

 ## Summary